itamartz/itamartz.github.io/README.md

 - Upgrade, and configuration.

 ### Golden Image
-- Creating and Configure golden image for a global company and VDI - Using MDT, DFSR
+- Creating and configuring a windows golden image for VDI and workstations - Using MDT, DFSR